 The jury will probably use their common sense and say that if the worker is doing his or her job, then the doctor is wrong.

-Juries don’t like malingerers but do like people who stick it out and try to work even if injured.
+Juries don’t like malingerers but do like people who stick it out and try to work even if they have an injury at work.
 Therefore, the injured employee who wants to work has the jury sympathy and the employer who fires that injured worker may face the wrath of the jury.